 This Technical Manual for Maintaining Roadsides for Pollinators covers establishment, restoration, management and maintenance for pollinators along roadsides.
 This resource can be used as a comprehensive guide for State Department of Transportation (DOTs) managers and staff.

 Pollinator Roadways is a new initiative of the North American Pollinator Protection Campaign (NAPPC) to recognize transportation agencies who are leading the field in pollinator-friendly roadside practices.
-In 2016 NAPPC will be awarding its first annual Roadside Managers Award.
+In 2017 NAPPC will be awarding its second annual Pollinator Roadside Management Award.

 Click here to view and download the nomination form.